Hal9000/regexador/README.md

 ### Regexador at a Glance

 I'm attracted to old-fashioned line-oriented syntax; but I don't want to lock myself into that completely.

 In general, useful definitions (variables) will come first.
 Many things are predefined already, such as all the usual anchors and the POSIX character classes.
 These are in all caps and are considered constants.

 At the end, a *match* clause drives the actual building of the final regular expression.
 Within this clause, names may be assigned to the individual sub-matches (using variables that start with "@").
 These will naturally be available externally as named captures.

 Because this is really just a "builder," and because we don't have "hooks" into the regular expression engine itself, a Regexador script will not look or act much like a "real program."
 There will be no arithmetic, no function calls, no looping or branching.
 Also there can be no printing of debug information "at matching time"; in principle, printing could be done during parsing/compilation, but I don't see any value in this.

 Of course, syntax errors in Regexador will be found and made available to the caller.

 **Beginning at the Beginning**

 I've tried to "think ahead" so as not to paint myself into a corner too much.

-However, probably not all of this can be implemented in the first version.
-The current "working version" (0.2.7) has been implemented over a period of nine weeks.
+However, probably not all of this can be implemented in the earliest versions.
+The original "working version" (0.2.7) was implemented over a period of nine weeks.

-Therefore some of the syntax described in the following will not be available right away.
+Therefore some of the functionality described here is not yet fully implemented.

-Features still postponed:
+Features still postponed include:
   - intra-line comments:  #{...}
   - case/end
   - unsure about upto, thru